chriszarate/sheetrock/README.md

 ## Tips and troubleshooting

 * Sheetrock sometimes outputs useful information to the browser console, including options validation problems and warnings and errors reported by Google’s API.
-* At any time, you can find the number of outstanding AJAX requests in `$.fn.sheetrock.working`.
+* When there is an outstanding AJAX request, `$.fn.sheetrock.working` will be set to `true`.
+This can be useful for infinite scroll bindings, for example.
 * You can also latch onto the most recent jQuery promise via `$.fn.sheetrock.promise`.
-Make sure you return a promise so that Sheetrock can continue to chain off of it.
+Make sure you return a another promise so that Sheetrock can continue to chain off of it.

 ## Projects using Sheetrock